Sikorsky CH-53 Sea Stallion

 • CH-53G with instrument flight rules (IFR) equipment.

 • CH-53GS, “protected” helicopter with IFR equipment, additional external tanks to increase range, compatible lighting for night low-level flight with image intensifier goggles and self-protection equipment for electronic warfare (EW).
-In addition, these machines can be equipped with partial ballistic protection, engine dust separators and self-protection armament.
+In addition, these machines can be equipped with partial ballistic protection, engine dust separators, and self-protection armament.

 • CH-53GE, “protected” helicopters, have the same equipment as the CH-53GS, but use additional internal tanks to increase their range.